PhillHenry/accelerate_devops/hugo/content/blog/project_tickbox.md

 #### **Automate Everything**
 Continuous integration is now standard in open source, but surprisingly still spotty in some industries.
-Automated regression tests are the best defense against code rot and unintended side effects.
+Automated regression tests are the best defence against code rot and unintended side effects.
 They keep your codebase resilient as it evolves.

 #### **Logging is an Art**